tientranblog/tientranblog.github.io/_projects/project-Building Catch The Words Android App.md

 ## Workflow

+**Step 1: Launch App**
-Step 1: **Launch App:** The main screen displays the app title and navigation buttons.
+- The main screen displays the app title and navigation buttons.

+**Step 2: Start Quiz**
-Step 2: **Start Quiz:** Clicking "Play" navigates to the topic selection screen.
+- Clicking "Play" navigates to the topic selection screen.

+**Step 3: Select Topic**
-Step 3: **Select Topic:** User selects a topic, which updates the background and available questions.
+- User selects a topic, which updates the background and available questions.

+**Step 4: Answer Questions**
-Step 4: **Answer Questions:** User selects a question, views an image, and submits an answer.
+- User selects a question, views an image, and submits an answer.

+**Step 5: Get Feedback**
+- The app checks the answer and displays `Correct!` or `Try again -_-`

+**Step 6: Request Hint**
-Step 5: **Get Feedback:** The app checks the answer and displays `Correct!` or `Try again -_-` Step 6: **Request Hint:** User can tap "Hint" to see a clue for the current question.
+- User can tap "Hint" to see a clue for the current question.

+**Step 7: Rate App**
-Step 7: **Rate App:** User can open a dialog to rate the app and submit feedback, which is displayed on the main screen.
+- User can open a dialog to rate the app and submit feedback, which is displayed on the main screen.

 ## Functionalities